Change Started

 Olympic Cauldron

 Hydrogen is gradually becoming a part of the clean-energy mix for a sustainable energy future.
 It is being increasingly seen as a prospective energy source that will drive a shift from fossil fuels to renewable energy.
-Japan was one of the first countries to adopt a national hydrogen strategy in 2017 aiming to import about 300,000 tonnes of hydrogen in 2030.

-The hydrogen will also heat water in the cafeterias, dormitories, and training facilities used in Tokyo Olympics.
+The hydrogen will also heat water in the cafeterias, dormitories, and training facilities used in the Tokyo Olympics.

 Medals